tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/java-shell/README.md

 ==========

 The z/OS Shell plug-in is for the z/OS only operating system.
-It performs the same functions as the [Shell plug- in](https://developer.ibm.com/urbancode/plugin/shell-ibmucd/) for UrbanCode Deploy.
+It performs the same functions as the [Shell plug-in](https://developer.ibm.com/urbancode/plugin/shell-ibmucd/) for UrbanCode Deploy.
 The plug-in reduces the CPU consumption in the z/OS environment by using Java code instead of Groovy code.

 |Back to ...||Latest Version|||||